 Parents approach this in a variety of ways.
 During the school year, some parents allow a set amount of time each week and/or only allow gaming on weekends.
 Hopefully your family has some tech-free times set aside for reading and playing outside, not to mention structured time set aside for homework and chores.
 Gaming time might vary during holiday and summer breaks.

 Make whatever the latest video game craze is work for you!
 Parents can leverage video games in many creative ways.
-For example, I get a ton of extra work done around my house so the kids can earn money for in-game purchases.
+For example, I try to get a ton of extra work done around my house so the kids can earn money for in-game purchases.
 My child’s behavior and attitude may earn them more or less playing time.
 And here’s one of my personal favorites as a former English teacher: “I’ll match your reading time with Fortnite time minute for minute!”

 Perhaps the absolute best leveraging of your child’s Fortnite obsession is to use it to spend time together, either joining in or watching them play.
 Game on!

 We’ve all been there.
 We watch parents cave to a child’s demands and think, “I would never let that happen with my child.
 I have no intention of raising an entitled kid.”
+But right now, we live in a “me” generation.

-But how many times have I been “that” parent, who after a long day, just wants to get home?
+How many times have I been “that” parent, who after a long day, just wants to get home?
 Even after being so proud of myself for saying no, I eventually give because I just want it to be over.
 I beat myself up a bit and tell myself I’ll do better next time.

 Honestly, most parents don’t set out to raise self-centered children.
 However, as we try to give our kids what we didn’t have or to ensure their success, we spend an inordinate amount of time, energy and brainpower focused on them.
 Unfortunately, this leads our kids to believe they are and should be the center of attention everywhere.